-The junction field effect transistor or JFET is widely used in electronics circuits.
-The junction field effect transistor is a reliable and useful circuit component that can be used very easily in a variety of electronic circuits ranging from JFET amplifiers to JFET switch circuits.
+The junction field effect transistor or JFET is widely used in electronic circuits.
+The junction field effect transistor is a reliable and useful electronic component that can be used very easily in a variety of electronic circuits ranging from amplifiers to switch circuits.

-The junction field effect transistor is freely available, and JFETs can be bought for very little money.
-This makes them ideal for use in many circuits where cost and performance are of interest.
+The junction field effect transistor is widely available, and these semiconductor devices can be bought for very little money.
+This makes them ideal for use in many electronic circuits where a good balance between cost and performance is of interest.

 Basically a field effect transistor or FET consists of a section of silicon whose conductance is controlled by an electric field.
 The section of silicon through which the current flows is called the channel, and it consists of one type of silicon, either N-type or P-type.